 Receiving a diagnosis can be overwhelming and frustrating.
 Not only are you learning about the illness, but you also have to learn to heal from it and adjust your life to your new limits.
 It’s hard.
 Here are a few articles about managing fibromyalgia symptoms compiled into one place.

-Treatment Options
+Fibromyalgia Treatment Options

-What To Eat (And Not Eat)
+What To Eat (And Not Eat) with Fibromyalgia

 Are There Others Like Me?

-Even before I was diagnosed with fibromyalgia, I constantly wondered if there were other moms experiencing the same pain.
+Even before I was diagnosed with fibromyalgia, I constantly wondered if other moms were experiencing the same pain.
 Once I was diagnosed, I didn’t feel as alone in my pain, but I still wanted to talk with others like me.
 I’m here to tell you – from experience – that you are NOT alone.

 Fibromyalgia Resources